Jamundí

 Jamundí is a town and municipality in the Department of Valle del Cauca, Colombia.

-Jamundí is located 17 km south of Cali (the capital of the department) in the west riverside of the Cauca River The average temperature is 23° Celsius.
+Jamundí is located 17 km south of Cali (the capital of the department) in the west riverside of the Cauca River The average temperature is 23 °C.

 History

 Jamundi was founded on March 23, 1536; four months before Cali, by the Spanish conquistadors Pedro de Añasco and Juan de Ampudia.
 The name comes from the cacique Jamundí, chief of the tribe that lived in the territory before the arrival of the Spanish.

 Geography

-The municipality is characterized by a flat surface, although some mountainous terrain at the west, the "Farallones de Cali", that presents altures of 4200 meters.
-It's located in between the Cauca River and the "Cordillera Occidental of Colombia", also it has seven rivers: "Claro River", "Cauca", "Guachinte", "Jamundí", "Jordán", "Pital" and "Timba" and a lot of streams that flow in the town and the rural area.
+The municipality is characterized by a flat surface, although some mountainous terrain at the west, the "Farallones de Cali", that presents heights of 4200 meters.
+It's located in between the Cauca River and the "Western Ranges of Colombia", also it has seven rivers: "Claro River", "Cauca", "Guachinte", "Jamundí", "Jordán", "Pital" and "Timba" and a lot of streams that flow in the town and the rural area.